omeka/classic-enduser/docs/Content/Item_Types.md

 1. In the Add Element block, select the *New* option.
 1. Click the green *Add Element* button.
 1. In the element block which is created, enter an *Element Name* in the first field (toward the top of the block).
 Enter an *Element Description* in the larger text field.
-This text should help guide users who are entering metadata into this field, and can include vocabulary, structure, or formatting instructions.
 ![New element block with no input](../doc_files/itemTypeNewElm.png "New element block with no input")

 You can delete elements from Item Types, by clicking the large X on the upper right corner of the element block.
 If it is a custom-created element, and it is no longer attached to any Item Types, it will still appear in the dropdown menu in the future.

-To delete these or existing elements from your Omeka install, go to the Settings tab, then the Item Type Elements tab.
+To delete these or existing elements from your Omeka install, go to the Settings tab, then the [Item Type Elements](../Admin/Settings/Item_Type_Elements.md) tab.
 You can edit element descriptions there, or delete elements from the database.

 ![New element block with no input](../doc_files/itemTypeElmTab.png "New element block with no input")